DTU-Master-Courses/LiraMapBackEnd/lira_backend_api/DEPLOYMENT.md

 - ssh into the vm using the following command in a new GitBash window

->ssh s194305@se2-b.compute.dtu.dk
+>ssh s123456@se2-b.compute.dtu.dk

-- Then once you have logged in using you dtu password run the following command:
+- Then once you have logged in using you dtu password run the following command from the "frontend" folder:

 >sudo docker-compose -f deploy/docker-compose.yml --project-directory . build

 This will build the front-end on the vm.
-- Now we can build the backend and bring up both front- and back-end with the following command:
+- Now we can build the backend and bring up both front- and back-end with the following command from the "backend" folder:

 >sudo docker-compose -f deploy/docker-compose.prod.yml --env-file ./.env --project-directory . up --build